ML ACCESSORIES — GENERAL TERMS & CONDITIONS OF SALE

 - the Seller shall under no circumstances whatsoever be liable to the Buyer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, loss of goodwill, loss of business, loss of business opportunity, loss of anticipated saving, or any special, indirect or consequential loss arising under or in connection with the Contract;

-- the subject to clause 12.3.3 below Seller's total liability to the Buyer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the price of the Goods; and
+- and subject to clause 13.4.3, the Seller's total liability to the Buyer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed the price of the Goods; and

-- in the event Seller fails to deliver the Goods, its liability shall be limited to the costs and expenses incurred by the Buyer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.
+- in the event Seller fails to deliver the Goods in accordance with clause 4, its liability shall be limited to the costs and expenses incurred by the Buyer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.

 - Unless the Seller otherwise agrees in writing the Buyer shall not be entitled to cancel the Contract.

-Without limiting its other rights or remedies, the Seller may terminate this Contract with immediate effect by giving written notice to the Buyer if:
+Without limiting its other rights or remedies, the Seller may, at its option, suspend provision of the Goods under the Contract or any other contract between the Buyer and the Seller and / or terminate this Contract with immediate effect by giving written notice to the Buyer if:

-- the Buyer commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 28 days of that party being notified in writing to do so;
+- the Buyer commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 28 days of the Buyer being notified in writing to do so;

 - the Buyer takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business or, if the step or action is taken in another jurisdiction, in connection with any analogous procedure in the relevant jurisdiction;